-Object: an expanded object
+Object: An expanded object

-Common English usage captures the dual nature of the object of work both raw materials and purpose.
 My interviews suggest, first, that process maturity made the object of developers' work more stable and more intelligible.
 This object was less likely to mutate in unpredictable ways due to the poor quality of configuration control, requirements planning, or quality management:

-Before I came to GCC, I worked for a small software firm doing business software.
-It was what the SEI folks would call a Level 1 organization-completely ad hoc.
+"Before I came to GCC, I worked for a small software firm doing business software.
+It was what the SEI folks would call a Level 1 organization - completely ad hoc.
 No documentation, no design reviews, no standardized testing.
-So there was a lot of chaos and rework. ...
+So there was a lot of chaos and rework. [...]
 In a place like this, everything is more organized, and you know exactly where you are in the development process.
 I like the fact that you know where you're up to and how to do your work.
-It's more streamlined and there's less rework.
-(C testing)
+It's more streamlined and there's less rework."
+(C-9)

-Second, process meant that the object of developers' work expanded to include more paperwork.
-Process forced developers to document their work more thoroughly-to attach to the code or the test a description of its meaning, its intent, and the rationale of the design.
-The developer quoted immediately above went on to say: 'On the other hand, I don't like all the paperwork.
-Your work may be more streamlined, but after the work is done, there's more forms you have to fill out to document what you've done.'
+Second, process meant more paperwork.
+Process forced developers to document their work more thoroughly - to attach to the code or the test a description of its meaning, its intent, and the rationale of the design.
+The developer quoted immediately above went on to say:

+"On the other hand, I don't like all the paperwork.
+Your work may be more streamlined, but after the work is done, there's more forms you have to fill out to document what you've done."
+(C-9)

-On the one hand, this paperwork could feel like a burden; but on the other hand, it represented welcome expansion of the object of work to include an imaginary dialogue with previous and future developers (a temporal expansion) and with other people who are working on the code (a social expansion): 'I think that our process-and even the paperwork part of it-is basically a good thing.
+The deeper significance of the growing documentation burden seems to be that process maturity expanded the object of work to include an imaginary dialogue with previous and future developers (a temporal expansion) and with other people who are working on the code (a social expansion):

+"I think that our process - and even the paperwork part of it - is basically a good thing.
 My documentation is going to help the next person working on this code, either for testing or maintenance.
-And vice versa when I'm on the receiving end' (C developer).
+And vice versa when I'm on the receiving end."
+(C-11)